jitsucom/bulker/.rfcs/http.md

 ## Config storage

-Bulker should make best effort to be able to work without responsive configuration storage.
+Bulker should make the best effort to be able to work without responsive configuration storage.
 For Redis:

-* During start it should read all destinations config and keep them in RAM
+* During start, it should read all destinations config and keep them in RAM
 * It should periodically reload configs from Redis
-* It should subsribe to changes in Redis and
+* It should subscribe to changes in Redis and